emacsmirror/bray/readme.rst

      the function will be evaluated when entering the state.
    ``:lighter`` (required)
      A string, used to set ``bray-state-lighter`` to be displayed in the mode-line.
+   ``:parent`` (optional)
+     A symbol referencing another valid state.

+     Note that this is meta-data to support:
+     - ``bray-state-derived-from-provided-p``
+     - ``bray-state-derived-p``

+     Instead of checking the state against a known value, the parent value allows multiple states to be derived from another, so state checks can match against multiple states.

+     This allows you to define states subtle differences, without complicating logic elsewhere which only needs to know about the parent state.
    ``:cursor-type`` (optional)
      The states cursor type, see docs for ``cursor-type``.
    ``:is-input`` (optional)